vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Variables/Other Members/Serializing Component References.md

 #### 3. Access the member you care about
 ::::note
-`public` members on the target class can be accessed via the instance.
+`public` members on the target component can be accessed via the instance.
 ```csharp
 // Variables and properties
 var variable = _target.Variable;